 3 Framework Documents

-Version 4 of the DE Framework is segmented into a suite of documents.
+The DE Framework is segmented into a suite of documents.
 This enables specific technical information to be covered in a specific document, for the right audience.

 The following diagram and table convey the suite of the framework documentation.